 Multifocal Lens Implants

-Multifocal lens implants are advanced intraocular lenses (IOLs) designed to replace the natural lens of the eye, usually during cataract surgery or refractive lens exchange.
-Unlike standard monofocal lenses that focus at one distance, multifocal lenses provide clear vision at multiple distances, near, intermediate and far, reducing or even eliminating the need for glasses or contact lenses.
+Multifocal lens implants are advanced intraocular lenses (IOLs) designed to replace the natural lens of the eye, usually during cataract surgery or a refractive lens exchange.
+Unlike standard monofocal lenses that focus at one distance, multifocal lenses can provide clear vision at multiple distances – near, intermediate and far – and aims to reduce or eliminate the need for glasses or contact lenses.

 How Do They Work?

-Multifocal lenses use innovative optical technology to split incoming light into different focal points.
+Multifocal lenses use innovative optical technology to split incoming light into different focal points within the eye.
 This allows your eyes to adjust seamlessly between everyday tasks, from reading a book to driving at night.
 The result is greater visual independence and improved quality of life.
 Book an appointment with Dr Phillip McGeorge to find out whether you’re an ideal candidate for this type of surgery.

 Benefits of Multifocal Lens Implants